marianoguerra/efene/docs/quickstart.rst

 ::::::::::::::::::

-nice, we have a more generic hello function, but since I mostly salute to the world I want my old version back to, let's do that:
+nice, we have a more generic hello function, but since I mostly salute to the world I want my old version back too, let's do that:

 .. literalinclude:: code/hello2.fn
    :language: efene